Public Health leadership

 Administrative Services Director

 Jeff Harbison oversees the department’s financial and administrative services.
 He has worked at Clark County Public Health since 1998.
 Jeff was born, raised and educated in Clark County.
-He earned a BA in business administration from Washington State University-Vancouver after receiving an AA in accounting from Clark College.
+He earned a bachelor's degree in business administration from Washington State University-Vancouver after receiving an associate's degree in accounting from Clark College.
 He serves on the Board for the Washington Amateur Softball Association and Clark County Children’s Sharing Project.

 Andrea Pruett